iter8-tools/docs/docs/tutorials/autox/autox.md

     INFO[2023-01-11 14:43:45] all conditions were satisfied
     ```

-    We can see in the sample output that the experiment has completed and all SLOs and conditions were satisfied.
+    We can see in the sample output that the test has completed, there were no failures, and all SLOs and conditions were satisfied.

 And the following command allows you to check the results of the experiment.